MissionVistaCS/StudentDatabaseTutorial/README.md

 });
 ```

+Note: We return `res.redirect('/');` not to return any data, but to exit the function.
+This is a common practice.

 Now that we're done with the first part, it's time to implement a database using MongoDB and Mongoose.

 ### Part 2: Saving students into Mongo